fredericbonnet/helena/docs/pages/helena-dialect/commands/argspec.md

 - ✅ option terminator

   Option terminators `--` will end option groups as long as all required options have been set.
+They are ignored when checking arity.

 - ✅ complex case